wandb/sambanova-webinar/README.md

 - Intelligently routing queries to the appropriate service.
 - Supporting voice input for natural interaction.

-The basic process of the Agent application is described below.
+The basic process of the Agents application is described below.

 1. User query processing
    - User submits a query via text or voice input.
-   - The application analyzes the query to determine its category (general assistance, sales lead, research, or financial analysis).
+   - The application analyzes the query to determine its category (general assistance, sales leads, research, or financial analysis).

 1. Agent assignment
    - The query is routed to the appropriate agent based on content and intent.